gohugoio/hugo/content/getting-started/configuration.md

 disableKinds = []
 # Do not make the url/path to lowercase
 disablePathToLower =          false
-# edit new content with this editor, if provided
-editor =                      ""
 # Enable Emoji emoticons support for page content; see emoji-cheat-sheet.com
 enableEmoji =                 false
 # Show a placeholder instead of the default value or an empty string if a translation is missing